 In July of 2021, a friend of mine reached out with a simple question: “I’m thinking of hiking the Highline Trail in August.
 Want to join?”.
-I immediately responded “Yes!
+I immediately responded, “Yes!
 I’ve been wanting to hike it for years!”.
 At that time I absolutely did not know what I was getting myself into.

 If you’re unfamiliar with the Highline Trail, you’re not alone.
-It’s less popular than the big three hiking trails in the US (The Appalachian Trail, The Pacific Crest Trail and the Continental Divide Trail).
+It’s less popular than the big three hiking trails in the US (The Appalachian Trail, The Pacific Crest Trail, and the Continental Divide Trail).
 The Highline Trail sits in eastern Utah and travels 101 miles across the highest parts of the Uinta Mountains.
 This mountain range is the only range in the US one to run east to west rather than north to south.
 The trail is only open from late June after the snow melts to October when it comes back.
-Its best hiked in August/September after the bugs have died down.
+It’s best hiked in August/September after the bugs have died down.

 The most unique thing about the trail is that it’s almost entirely at 10,000 ft elevation and higher.
-At this height bears, predators and insects are rare, but altitude sickness, dehydration and sudden thunderstorms are the biggest risks.
+At this height bears, predators and insects are rare, but altitude sickness, dehydration, and sudden thunderstorms are the biggest risks.
 This is also a lightly traveled trail with few exit points and no cell service.
 If you run into an emergency, you’ll need to get yourself out of there on your own or use a satellite device to call for help.

-The elevation gain for the trail on AllTrails says it only a 18,000 ft, but that feels like an extreme underestimate.
+The elevation gain for the trail on AllTrails says it is only 18,000 ft, but that feels like an extreme underestimate.
 Since the trail is typically hiked in 7 or 8 days, let’s just say the real elevation gain is somewhere between 2,000 ft and 5,000 ft gain a day over 12 trail miles (or 15-18 actual miles according to my tracker).

-Having watched countless YouTube videos by people hiking long trails, this duration didn’t seem too bad – at least for a week.
+Having watched countless YouTube videos of people hiking long trails, this duration didn’t seem too bad – at least for a week.
 I’d be in pain sure, but it didn’t sound like anything I couldn’t handle.
 What I didn’t anticipate was how much the high elevation could play a factor.
 Here at home in Salt Lake City, we’re already at 4,500ft elevation in our apartment.
 How bad could another mile up be?

 Why Hike The Highline Trail?